cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/editbox.md

 - If you want to input password, you need set __Input Flag__ to `PASSWORD` and the __Input Mode__ mustn't be `ANY`, usually we use __Single Line__.
 - If you want to enable multiline input support, you can set the __Input Mode__ to `Any`.
-- The background image of EditBox support 9-slicing, you could customize the border as you did in Sprite component.
+- The background image of EditBox support 9-slicing sprite frame, you could customize the border as you did in Sprite component.

 ## Add a callback through the script code